top of page

 Search

-10 Years of Urban Uprising
+10 years of Urban Uprising by Stu Green

 As Urban Uprising celebrates 10 years of introducing disadvantaged young people to the physical and mental benefits of climbing with an anniversary climb, the charity’s co-founder Stu Green reflects on the journey so far.